pbinkley/jekyll-book/sections/06-section.md

 Because of the completeness of the information, duplicate LC cards always should be segregated.
-In the event that duplicate LC cards are used as suggested in item 2 preceding, each card should carry the location symbols found on the identical LC card filed in the Uhion Catalog.
+In the event that duplicate LC cards are used as suggested in item 2 preceding, each card should carry the location symbols found on the identical LC card filed in the Union Catalog.
 Thus, if added entries are made, the necessary location symbols are already on the cards.